 RTOLCAP is the system total Real-Time On-Line reserve capacity of all On-Line Resources for the SCED interval.

-RTOLHSL is the system total Real-Time telemetered High Sustained Limits (HSLs) for all Generation Resources (excluding non-Wind-powered Generation Resource (WGR) Intermittent Renewable Resources (IRRs), Nuclear Resources, Resources with a telemetered ONTEST, ONRUC (inclusive of On-Line Reliability Must-Run (RMR) Resources),STARTUP (except Resources with Non-Spin Ancillary Service Resource Responsibility greater than zero), or
+RTOLHSL is the system total Real-Time telemetered High Sustained Limits (HSLs) for all Generation Resources available to SCED for the SCED interval discounted by the system-wide discount factor, excluding:

+Intermittent Renewable Resources (IRRs) other than Wind-powered Generation Resources (WGRs);

+Nuclear Resources;

-SHUTDOWN Resource Status and Resources with telemetered net real power (in MW) less than 95% of their telemetered LSL) available to SCED for the SCED interval discounted by the system-wide discount factor.
+Resources with telemetered net real power (in MW) less than 95% of their telemetered LSL; and

+Resources with a telemetered Resource Status of:

+ONTEST;

+ONRUC (inclusive of On-Line Reliability Must-Run (RMR) Resources);

+For a Combined Cycle Generation Resource with a Resource Status of ONRUC that was RUC-committed from one On-Line configuration to a different configuration with additional capacity, the exclusion is equal to the maximum of zero and the telemetered HSL value minus the COP HSL of the QSE-committed configuration for the RUC hour at the snapshot time of the RUC instruction.

+STARTUP (except Resources with Non-Spin Ancillary Service Resource Responsibility greater than zero); or

+SHUTDOWN.

 RTBP is the system total SCED Base Points for all Generation Resources (excluding all IRRs other than WGRs, nuclear Resources, Resources with a telemetered ONTEST, STARTUP (except Resources with Non-Spin Ancillary Service Resource Responsibility greater than zero), or SHUTDOWN Resource Status and Resources with telemetered net real power (in MW) less than 95% of their telemetered LSL) for the SCED interval discounted by the system-wide discount factor.